How to Write an Application Letter

 b.
 Salutation

 Address the letter to the hiring manager or the person responsible for recruitment.
-Sometimes, the job posting may not be specified, a little research on LinkedIn or the company website may help.
-If you’re unable to find a specific person, you can use a general salutation like:
+However, the job posting may not be specified, a little research on LinkedIn or the company website may help.
+Furthermore, if you're unable to find a specific person, you can use a general salutation like:

 Dear Hiring Manager,